Gissio/radpro/docs/manual.md

 ## radpro-tool

-`radpro-tool` lets you download data logs, log live data on your computer, submit live data to radiation monitoring websites, and sync the real-time clock.
+`radpro-tool` lets you download data logs, log live data on your computer, submit live data to radiation monitoring websites, and sync the device's clock.

 To use `radpro-tool`, install [Python](https://www.python.org) on your computer and install the necessary requirements by running the following command in a terminal: